 6. Creating open streams of communication

 Establishing clear paths of communication and collaboration is important for the successful implementation of process improvements.
 Clear communication paths eliminate boundaries and facilitate the participation of team members.

 7. Identifying process KPIs

-The impact of process improvement initiatives must be measured in order to determine the success of implementation.
-Clear KPIs must be established for measuring the progress of new changes.
+The impact of process improvement initiatives must be measured to determine the success of implementation.
+Clear KPIs must be established to measure the progress of new changes.
 A streamlined system to gather metrics must be set up to measure how process improvement steps help reach goals.
 The data gathered for analyzing metrics must be clean and authentic.

 8. Continuously monitor process improvement efforts